appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 # Create Webhook Workflow

 Appsmith Workflows allow you to automate processes, bringing efficiency and connectivity to your applications.
-This tutorial takes you through the process of setting up a Webhook workflow, integrating it with your Appsmith app, and triggering the workflow execution from your Appsmith app.
+This tutorial guides you through the process of setting up a Webhook workflow, integrating it with your Appsmith app, and triggering the workflow execution from your Appsmith app.

 To learn workflows in Appsmith, you'll build a notification workflow that sends notification to users.
-By the end of this tutorial, you will learn how to:
+By the end of this tutorial, you will know how to:

 * Create a workflow and configure it as a webhook
 * Integrate the workflow into your Appsmith app